had2020/Morse-Code-Code-Plus/README.md

 - You can nest loops as much as you need to punish your computer.

 - Also in the Base 2 Number Constants, numbers beyond 4 bits, will be added as a separate number.

+# How to build the compiler

+This project consists of the compiler for Morse Code Code Plus.
+In other to build across differnet operating systems upon differing CPU architectures, one can compile the Rust based compiler, and then use it as a command line ulity to compile Morse Code Code Plus into corresponding Machine code.

+Step 1.)
+Clone/Download the source Repo

 # Huge inspiration:
 https://gist.github.com/roachhd/dce54bec8ba55fb17d3a